Create a template app in Power BI

 Add content to the template app workspace

-Tips for authoring template apps in Power BI has suggestions to consider when creating reports and dashboards for your template app.
+For suggestions to consider when creating reports and dashboards for your template app, see Tips for authoring template apps in Power BI.

 Define the properties of the template app

-Now that you have content in your workspace, you're ready to package it in a template app.
+Now that you have content in your workspace, you can package it in a template app.
 The first step is to create a test template app, accessible only from within your organization on your tenant.

 In the template app workspace, select Create app.

-Here, you fill in additional building options for your template app, in six tabs:
+Next, fill in more options for your template app in six tabs.

 - App name

-- Support site (link is presented under app info after redistributing template app as org app)
+- Support site.
+The support link appears under app info after you redistribute the template app as an organizational app.

 - App theme color

-App landing page: If you decide to opt out of the navigation builder, you have the option to select the app landing page.
+If you don't turn on New navigation builder, you have the option of selecting an app landing page.
 Define a report or dashboard to be the landing page of your app.
-Use a landing page that gives the right impression.
+Use a landing page that gives the impression you want.

-Set limits and restrictions that your app's users will have with the content of your app.
+On the Control tab, set your app users' limits and restrictions on your app's content.
 You can use this control to protect intellectual property in your app.

 If you want to protect your data, disable the Download the report to file option and then configure the other two options as desired.